 • While larceny is just like a theft, the element of use of force or threat of use of force makes a larceny a robbery.

-• Larceny is conducted without the knowledge of the victim, whereas robbery is conducted in the presence of the person.
+• Larceny is conducted without the knowledge of the victim, whereas robbery is conducted in the presence of a person.

-• Criminal does not wish to come into limelight in larceny, whereas in robbery he threatens or hurts the victim to forcibly take away his belongings.
+• Criminal does not wish to come into the limelight in larceny, whereas in robbery he threatens or hurts the victim to take forcibly away his belongings.

 • Larceny is a crime that is often included in robbery and the culprit is given sentences or penalties for both the crimes simultaneously.